danielt998/HanziToAnki/README.md

 You can either run tests with IntelliJ, or with `./gradlew test` If gradlew doesn't have permissions, run `chmod +x gradlew` in the root of this project.

+## Development
+Feel free to fork, create branches, and raise PRs.

+We run a few automated checks with Github Actions in our PRs, so we recommend checking test pass and code formatting is happy before raising a PR.

+With the CheckStyle plugin, you can import the repository's `google_checks.xml` file.
+The IDE should use this for formatting checks.

 ## License
 This project uses a modified version of the CEDICT Chinese dictionary, which can be found here: